Jackson Lewis

 Jackson Lewis P.C. is an American law firm that specializes in labor and employment law and assisting companies in facilitating immigration.
 It has a reputation as one of the top U.S. union-busting practices.

 Jackson Lewis is organized into 20 practice groups and 19 industry groups.
 The majority of these groups are focused on labor and employment law, but the firm also has expertise in healthcare and collegiate and professional sports law.
 Practice and industry group members are spread across all of the firm's offices.
 The firm has over 1125 attorneys and 61 offices, including its Puerto Rico office.
-The firm is a founding member of L&E Global Employers’ Counsel Worldwide, an alliance of workplace law firms in 20 countries.
+The firm is a founding member of L&E Global Employers' Counsel Worldwide, an alliance of workplace law firms in 20 countries.
 The firm is led by a board of directors, and its current chair is Kevin G. Lauri.

 History

 Jackson Lewis was founded by Lou Jackson and Robert Lewis in 1958.
 The firm's first office was opened in New York City in 1958.
 It opened its second office in Los Angeles in 1977.
 The firm's period of most rapid growth was between 2006 and 2015.
 In 2013, Jackson Lewis opened its first office outside of the continental US in San Juan, Puerto Rico.

-In 2018, the firm partnered with “ROSS Intelligence” to utilize its legal research AI.
+In 2018, the firm partnered with ROSS Intelligence to use its legal research AI.

+Union avoidance

+Jackson Lewis is one of the four largest management-side union avoidance law firms in the United States, and has been "retained to offer legal advice to many employers who have succeeded in winning NLRB elections or in averting union elections altogether."
+The firm has represented thousands of employers in National Labor Relations Board (NLRB) cases and in 2024 accounted for 3.6% of all NLRB case share with an estimated revenue of $49.6 million dollars from employer representation according to the Economic Policy Institute.
+In 1971, Jackson Lewis partners published the book "Winning NLRB elections: Avoiding unionization through preventive employee relations programs", a foundational handbook for successful prevention of unionization in workplaces.
+In 2011, the firm formed the L&E Global Alliance with five Europe-based management-side labor firms, offering specialization in cross-border corporate union campaign services on 6 continents in 25 jurisdictions.